Buttonbush

 Plant Nerd Fact

-Each round orb is filled with flowers
+Each round ‘flower’ is actually dozens of flowers

-The round flowers that inspired the name buttonbush aren’t just cute—they’re engineering marvels.
+The round flowers that inspired the name buttonbush aren’t just cute.
+They’re engineering marvels.

 detail-buttonbush-pollinator-native-flower-bloom